-Why read this? : The culture of your business shapes the way you handle creativity and innovation.
-We share how to build a culture that drives both improvement and breakthrough ideas.
-Learn how to match different creative types to your different innovation needs.
-Read this for ideas on how to build a culture that creates better breakthrough ideas.
+Why read this? : We look at how your business culture shapes your ability to delivery breakthrough ideas.
+Learn how to build a culture which delivers different types of creative ideas.
+And how to match the right creative type to your creative needs.
+Read this to learn how to build a culture which creates better breakthrough ideas.

-We tag the topics our blog articles cover to make it easier to find content.
+We tag the topics of our blog articles to make it easier to find content.

 But we also use a tag word cloud on our main blog page to share which topics come up most often in our content.